 “We believe (posting with scheduling tools) gets lower engagement.”

-Ian also challenged us to test this in the live broadcast… So..
-CHALLENGE ACCEPTED!
+Ian also challenged us to test this in the live broadcast.

-Impressions in my opinion will be the best data point to gather in order to draw a conclusion on this matter.
-Not engagement data points.
+Impressions in my opinion will be the best data point to gather to draw a conclusion on this matter.
+(Not engagement data points.)
 This gives us a good data point that should be universal to all accounts, regardless of engagement numbers.

-I will be gathering the Link Clicks, Likes and Retweets solely for comparison purposes and perhaps further blog posts.
+I gather Link Clicks, Likes, and Retweets solely for comparison purposes and perhaps further blog posts.

-For this test, I’ll use the same ten links to make scheduling simpler.
-With the same text and link.
+For this Social Media Lab experiment, I’ll use the same 10 links (with the same text and link) to make scheduling simpler.

 Here are the tweets:

-In order to properly test something like this, we’ll need to post using multiple Twitter accounts and using multiple tools.
+To properly test something, we need to post using multiple Twitter accounts and using multiple tools.

-I mention the following count and increases as that will be important in our conclusion.
+The following count and increases will be important in our conclusion.

 I’ve had these three accounts for years and predominately only post links to social media related accounts.
 For most of 2017, I’ve only posted links to Agorapulse or Social Media Lab blog posts.

-I chose these four due to their popularity in the social media space and their use by a wide array of businesses.
+I chose th0se four third-party scheduling apps due to their popularity in the social media space and their use by a wide array of businesses.